Hiyori-API/checker_mal/README.md

 - [x] (**Core**) Maintain an up-to-date cache of anime (and manga) IDs on MAL
 - [x] Calculate unapproved items and display them as HTML (replace [this](https://github.com/seanbreckenridge/mal-unapproved))
-- [ ] An API for random anime/manga IDs

 ---